Computer Elbow Symptoms: What They Mean And How To Find Relief

 What are the most common computer elbow symptoms?

 Typical computer elbow symptoms include aching or sharp pain on the outer or inner elbow that worsens with clicking, gripping, or lifting a mug.
-Many notice morning stiffness that eases, then an afternoon flare with fatigue.
+Many notice morning stiffness that eases, then an afternoon flare-up of pain with fatigue.
 Tingling in the ring and little fingers and weak grip suggest nerve involvement.

 How can I tell lateral epicondylitis from medial epicondylitis at my desk?